Data Warehouse Tutorial

 - Data Warehouse Backup—models for backing up critical data warehouse data, and new backup strategies in the cloud.

-- The Future of the Data Warehouse—an analysis of cloud-based data infrastructure and data warehouse automation, capable of creating new value and possibilities for your data team.
+- The Future of the Data Warehouse—an analysis of cloud-based data infrastructure and next-gen data warehouses, capable of creating new value and possibilities for your data team.

 What is a Data Warehouse?